 If your on-the-job injury resulted in a permanent disability that prevents you from working in any capacity, you may be entitled to permanent total disability.
 If you can no longer perform tasks required by your former job, but are able to accept another position at a lower rate of pay, permanent partial disability fills the gap in your wages.
 Our lawyer guides you through the process of securing your rightful workers compensation disability benefits.
 We also advise you on the effects your workers compensation will have on other types of benefits and obligations — such as Social Security Disability (SSD), unemployment compensation, Medicare, Missouri’s Second Injury Fund and child support arrangements.
 If appropriate in your case, we might also consider filing a third party claim in a St. Louis civil court for negligence of outside parties.

 Families of workers who die in work-related accidents may be entitled to benefits through the Missouri Division of Workers’ Compensation program.
 If your loved one was a firefighter, a volunteer firefighter, a law enforcement officer, an air ambulance pilot, an air ambulance registered professional nurse or an emergency medical technician killed in the line of duty, your family has the right to additional benefits.
 Even if the fatal injury or illness was not related to employment, your family may be eligible for the accrued benefits to which your loved one was entitled.
 Our team compassionately assists you in obtaining this essential financial support for you family during a difficult time.

-To recover workers compensation to support your family after a workplace injury or illness, call The Guirl Law Firm, LLC on our 24-hour toll-free hotline 314-399-8051 or contact us online to schedule your free initial consultation.
+To recover workers compensation to support your family after a workplace injury or illness, call the Guirl Law Firm on our 24-hour toll-free hotline 314-399-8051 or contact us online to schedule your free initial consultation.